bklogic/java-data-access-client/README.md

 ```

 - get() for getting a JWT token
-- refresh() for refreshing JWT cache, so that the next get() returns a new JWT token
+- refresh() for refreshing cached JWT token, so that the next get() returns a new JWT token
 - set() for setting the properties of the JwtProvider

 Besides the naive SimpleJwtProvider that simply takes and stores a JWT token, JDAC also implements